 10th grade girl: “Oh I am for sure going to trick or treat!
 I go every year, but this is the first year I am going with my friends.
 I think you can go no matter your age, just as long as you dress up.”

 10th grade boy: “Nah I’m not gonna go.
-I think you should stop trick or treating when your like in 8th grade.”
+I think you should stop trick or treating when you’re like in 8th grade.”

 11th grade girl: “No I’m not going to go, last year was my last time.
 I’m hoping someone throws a party, so I actually have something to do.
 I think you can stop at any age, it just depends on the person.”